Shortcut: To view the full A to Z of Trust policies, click here.

 Current written policies, procedures, guidelines and protocols for delivering our functions and responsibilities, are referred to as ‘Approved Procedural Documents (APDs)’.
 These are mainly facilitated and managed by the Trust’s APD Process Group.
-The group ensures that these procedural documents are up to date, relevant, and made available throughout the trust.

 The Approved Procedural Documents – are held here on our website.
 They are sub-divided into two main Classes: